multijump/laravel-redaktor/README.md

    ];
 ```

-#### _Custom Resolver_
+#### _Custom Strategy_

-If none of the provided version resolvers suits your API's versioning strategy, you can create your own by implementing the `\DSLabs\Redaktor\Version\VersionResolver` interface.
+If none of the provided implementations suits your API's versioning strategy, you can create your own by implementing the `\DSLabs\Redaktor\Version\Strategy` interface.

-To use your custom resolver, set its FQCN (Full Qualified Class Name) or alias as the `id` property in `/config/redaktor.php`; the `config` array will be passed as the `$parameters` argument to the Container's `make()` method, giving you the option to configure your custom resolver from the config file.
+To use your custom strategy, set its Full Qualified Class Name (FQCN) or alias as the `id` property in `/config/redaktor.php`; the `config` array will be passed as the `$parameters` argument to the Container's `make()` method, giving you the chance to configure your custom strategy from the config file.

 ### Revisions